EliasFleckenstein03/cheatdb/README.md

 	  	2. `-t` will do `-o` and also create test packages.
 (Recommended)

 9. View at <http://localhost:5123>.
-   The admin username is `rubenwardy` and the password is `tuckfrump`.
+   The admin username is `Fleckenstein` and the password is `tuckfrump`.

 In the future, starting CDB is as simple as: